alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

     </div>
 </div>

-As you can see, the filtered list in the "After" image is much cleaner and allows me to easily find some results that are still relevant while not showing up in normal search results.
+Clearly, the filtered list in the "After" image is much cleaner and allows me to easily find some results that are still relevant while not showing up in normal search results.
+Implementing my own version here will take less time than digging through the code's source to figure out a way to do it properly.

 ## Use Case 3: Copy button on code snippets

-Sometimes I want to just copy a code snippet, so I added a button to add the content of a code block to my clipboard.
+Sometimes I want to just copy a code snippet with a single button click, so I added a button to add the content of a code block to my clipboard.

 ![copy to clipboard](/assets/posts/2021-10-12-Hacking-Electron-Apps-Joplin/2021-10-14-13-52-06.png)